chromeos/video-decode-encode-demo/README.md

 ## About
 The aim of this project is to:
- * Demonstrate a work around for the "frame-dropping problem" (see below)
+ * Demonstrate a workaround for the "frame-dropping problem" (see below)
- * Provide proof-of-concept code showing that Android provides the building blocks for video transcoding use-cases in a performant way
+ * Provide proof-of-concept code showing that the Android APIs provide building blocks that can be used for performant video transcoding
- * Offers some open-source approaches to do some transcoding fundamentals
+ * Offer some open-source approaches to some transcoding tasks

-The demo app provided decodes 4, 30-second 1080p video streams without frame-dropping via a SurfaceTexture.
+The demo app decodes 4, 30-second 1080p video streams without frame-dropping via a SurfaceTexture.
 A simple GL filter (Sepia) is provided as well as sample export/encoding code.

 In future versions, audio will be included in the export as well as an mp3 audio track.